7 FAM 380

 7 FAM 387.4 Escorts For Physically Or Mentally Disabled U.S. Citizens Being Medically Evacuated to A Third Country

 a.
-Escorts may be required for physically ill or mentally disabled U.S. citizens being medically evacuated to a third country (not the United States).
+Escorts may be required for U.S. citizens with physical ill or mental disabilities being medically evacuated to a third country (not the United States).
 The need for an escort must be documented by a qualified physician or health care professional, specifying the reason for and type of escort needed.

 b.
-Escorts must be U.S. citizens or aliens who already have a visa, or are visa-eligible.
+Escorts must be U.S. citizens or non U.S. citizens who already have a visa, or are visa-eligible.

 c.
 As the signatory of the loan, an applicant has the right to concur in the selection of the escort, based on information provided by the consular officer and subject to airline restrictions and attending physician recommendations.